realfolkcode/dcnn-alignment/README.md

 # Dilated CNN for audio-to-score alignment

-This is an unofficial implementation of the paper ["Structure-Aware Audio-to-Score Alignment using Progressively Dilated Convolutional Neural Networks"](https://arxiv.org/abs/2102.00382).
+This is an unofficial implementation (WIP!) of the paper ["Structure-Aware Audio-to-Score Alignment using Progressively Dilated Convolutional Neural Networks"](https://arxiv.org/abs/2102.00382).

+Instead of training on the MSMD dataset as in the original paper, we train on [ASAP](https://github.com/fosfrancesco/asap-dataset) with synthetic structural augmentations.

+## TODO

+ - [x] Calculate cross-similarity
+ - [ ] Add structural augmentations
+ - [ ] Prepare dataset class
+ - [ ] Add model implementations
+ - [ ] Write training pipeline
+ - [ ] Write inference pipeline